projectdec2021/Ansible_playbooks/README.md

     ansible-playbook -vv revprxy.yaml --ask-become-pass
    ```

+Prompts for the BECOME_USER password which is "nginx" user's password set above.
 Note:
 Customise the following variables as required:
   - CA_PRVKEY_FILE          = Path of Private Key file of CA